CaoRui0910/IDS-721-Project1-Rust-CLI/README.md

 - Note: Because the original dataset is too large, the running time of the program will become longer.
 I used a smaller dataset (small_horror_movies.csv) just for the purpose of testing.

 ## Usage
-- User can type in `cargo run -- subcommand -- commandLineArg < small_horror_movies.csv` in command line.
+- User can type in `cargo run -- subcommand -- commandLineArg < horror_movies.csv` in command line.
 - Subcommands in this project:
   - get-movie-info: Filter out all movies with the movie name "commandLineArg", and output all details of these movies.
   - get-popular-movie: Filter out all movies with more than "commandLineArg" popularity, and output all details of these movies.